henrikstengaard/hstwb-installer/README.md

 **1. Start WinUAE**

-Configure harddrive directories in WinUAE one of following ways:
+Configure harddrive directories for WinUAE in following ways:

 1. Using HstWB Installer test mode press F12 after WinUAE is launched to configure harddrive directories.
-2. Manually start WinUAE use own configuration with image HDF files and/or harddrive directories added.
+2. Manually start WinUAE and use own configuration with image HDF files and/or harddrive directories added.

 **2. Configure harddrive directories**